backtofrontend/backtofrontend.github.io/content/blog/basic-overview-office-365/index.md

 ---
-title: Basic Overview - Friendly Neighbourhood Office 365
+title: Basic Overview - Bite Sized Office 365
 date: '2020-05-10T22:12:03.284Z'
 description: 'We will step into the world of Office 365.
 The following notes result from my reading of the book Office 365 for IT Pros.
 To explore Office 365 in much greater detail, I highly recommend getting that book.
 And supporting its original authors :)'
 ---

 ### About the Platform; Office 365